-Local Tip: The Alaska Railroad has some amazing “specials” such as the Glacier Discovery Train.
-This train runs from Anchorage to Whitter and makes whistle stops so you can get out and go berry picking, take a walk out to a glacier, or just hang out and enjoy the scenery.
-They even have overnight or multiday packages where they plan an epic adventure by rail and all you need to do is book your tickets.
+Local Tip: The Alaska Railroad has amazing “specials,” such as the Glacier Discovery Train.
+This train runs from Anchorage to Whitter and makes whistle stops so you can get out and go berry picking, take a walkout to a glacier, or hang out and enjoy the scenery.
+They even have overnight or multiday packages where they plan an epic adventure by rail; all you need to do is book your tickets.
 This is something you can not do if you’re cruising.
-So, if you are a train lover take advantage of their specials and packages.
+So, if you are a train lover, take advantage of their specials and packages.
 The train does book up fast in the summer months, so make sure you plan your route ahead of time and secure your tickets.

 Take to the Skies

 Alaska has the most extensive seaplane base in the world, the largest air cargo hub, and more air traffic with small single-engine planes than anywhere else.
 You can’t even drive to our capital, Juneau – you must fly there.
 Alaska and Horizon Airlines fly to most major towns and cities, enabling you to explore Bethel, Nome, or Utqiagvik.
 Ravn Air offers access to smaller towns.
 However, the ideal way to fly around Alaska is by booking an overnight or sightseeing excursion with Rust’s, K2, Alaska Adventure Company, or Northern Alaskan Tour Company.
 This way, you can see Alaska from a small plane and land somewhere remote for a unique experience.

 Cook Inlet, Alaska